OIAAA 3rd Strategic Plan

 Sports Medicine:

 • Provide evidence of “Emergency Action Plan” protocols that are utilized by interscholastic teams within the school’s athletic department.
-Click HERE for example of an Emergency Action Plan
+(Example Link)

 • EACH team’s plan should include: